dustinlacewell/mannequin/docs/index.rst

     footer = struct.unpack('B',data[42])

 Yikes!
-Even if we ask ''struct'' to unpack all of the fields at once, we are then relegated to numerical indexing.
+Even if we ask ``struct`` to unpack all of the fields at once, we are then relegated to numerical indexing.
 We can use namedtuples but we still have the feeling that there has to be a better way: